DouglasNeuroInformatics/OpenDataCapture/docs/features/authentication.md

 - Data Visualization*
 - Administering Instruments*

 > **Important Note:** For items marked with an asterisk, the specific data/instruments available to the user are determined by the clinic(s) to which they belong.

-Each user may belong to one or more clinics, which determines the data and instruments they are permitted to access. *When a user affiliated with multiple clinics attempts to log into the platform, they will be prompted to select the clinic for the current session.* The permissions of the user are then determined by the clinic associated with the current login session.
+However, unlike admins, users are not permitted to access all data associated with a given feature.
+Rather, users are associated with one or more clinics, which determine their access permissions. *When a user affiliated with multiple clinics attempts to log into the platform, they will be prompted to select the clinic for the current session.
+The permissions of the user are then determined by the clinic associated with the current login session.*